wizo06/japanese/docs/index.md

 In other words, grammar is a set of rules that attemps to model how a language works.
 It is important to emphasize that grammar **does not define** how a language works, but it simply **attempts to describe** how it works.
 Grammar rules are made after-the-fact.
 On top of that, languages are always evolving.
 An incorrect grammar today, could very well be a correct one tomorrow.

-**Why study grammar?**
+**Why learn grammar?**

-At the beginning when we made the distinction between acquiring and studying (skill-building) a language, we learned that:
+At the beginning when we made the distinction between acquiring and learning (skill-building) a language, we saw that:

 > "No amount of skill-building will help you become fluent."

-So what's the point of studying a language, such as studying grammar?
-You can speed up your acquisition by studying.
-You can speed up your listening and reading comprehension (acquisition) by studying grammar and vocabulary.
+So what's the point of learning a language, such as learning grammar?
+You can speed up your acquisition by learning.
+You can speed up your listening and reading comprehension (acquisition) by learning grammar and vocabulary.

 **Grammar is a model**

 Grammar, like we said earlier, is just something that attempts to describe how a language works.
 In other words, grammar is a **model** of a language.
 When you start learning a new language, your brain has no model for that language yet.
 If you get a lot of input from that language, your brain will start doing pattern recognition, and it will automatically build a model for that language.
 The more input you get, the more refined the model becomes.
 However, if you start doing input from day 1 without knowing any grammar, your brain has to essentially build the model from scratch.
-By studying grammar, you are essentially giving your brain a model to start from.
+By learning grammar, you are essentially giving your brain a model to start from.

 **Choosing a grammar guide**